Categories:

 • If the base argument is longer than length_expr, it is truncated to length length_expr.

 • The pad argument can be multiple characters/bytes long.
-The pad argument is repeated in the result until the desired length length_expr is reached, truncating any superfluous characters/bytes in the pad argument.
+The pad argument is repeated in the result until the desired length (length_expr) is reached, truncating any superfluous characters/bytes in the pad argument.
 If the pad argument is empty, no padding is inserted, but the result is still truncated to length length_expr.

-• When base is a string, the default pad string default is ‘ ‘ (a single blank space).
+• When base is a string, the default pad string is ' ' (a single blank space).
 When base is a binary value, the pad argument must be provided explicitly.

 Collation details